WELCOME TO YOUR LIBRARY!

 Textbooks are not due until the end of the school year or semester if a student is graduating early.

-If a student is no longer going to be attending North High, all materials and books are due at the time that they are exiting out of North High.
+If a student is no longer going to be attending North High, all materials and books are due at the time that they are exiting North High.

 If a book is checked out, we would be very happy to put it on hold for you.
 Yea us!